 PRO TIPWhen writing your resume, your Indesign skills should be supplemented by a portfolio that recruiters can easily view.
 This is important to communicating a more comprehensive look at what you can do, and will help them evaluate your competence better.

-How to demonstrate Indesign skills on your resume
+How do I list Indesign skills on my resume

 - Expanded 10+ manual books for local and international clients using Indesign